Frequently asked questions

 “Is a tattoo permanent?”

 Yes.
 Sun, improper healing, and poor health, will affect the final results.
 All tattoos age as your skin ages.
-How well they age depends on the size, and placement.
+How well they age depends on the size, placement, and general skin care.
 Older tattoos can be redone and recolored.
 Unwanted tattoos can be covered with a new tattoo (cover up).